Lazar Paču: Public finances of the Kingdom of Serbia before the First World War

 One of the most complicated problems that Serbia faced immediately after gaining independence at the Berlin Congress was finances - financing primarily its own state, but also debts incurred during the liberation wars against Turkey and assumed obligations under the treaty of July 13, 1878.
 Serbia during the wars of 1876-78 settled its modest budget from only two types of tax - personal and property so that the rapid increase in government liabilities required an urgent reform of the entire financial system, and above all fiscal policy.
 In addition, Serbia inherited the obligations of High Port to the Austro-Hungarian Empire and the Railway Company in the European part of Turkey - i.e. to build new ones and to complete and link the started routes within the boundaries over which it gained sovereignty.

 The year 1881 not only marked the change in the conduct of Serbia's financial policy but also the beginning of its full economic (and political) attachment to Austro-Hungarian, through Lazar Paču.
-Namely, for the sake of dynastic interests and obtaining the royal title, "Secret Convention" was signed on June 28, which established Austro-Hungarian protectorate over Serbia.
+Namely, for the sake of dynastic interests and obtaining the royal title, the "Secret Convention" was signed on June 28, which established as Austro-Hungarian protectorate over Serbia.
 However, by the circumstance, the first Serbian foreign loan was concluded in March 1881 with a consortium of French banks through the Société Générale from Paris for the construction of the Belgrade-Vranje railway line in the amount of 100 million dinars, with a repayment period of 50 years and an annual interest rate of 5%.
 The repayment of the loan was guaranteed by Serbia with pure income from railways and customs, and if funds were insufficient, the annual annuity would be supplemented by funds collected from personal taxes.
 Immediately after that Serbia signed with the same creditor so-called a "lottery loan" in the amount of 33 million golden dinars, with a 3% interest rate and a repayment period until 1938.
 The loan was intended for the payment of debts to Russia in the amount of 30 million dinars, which she claimed from Serbia to finance its wars against Turkey in the period 1876-78.